Fireplaces Fit For Santa

 When coming down this chimney, hopefully Santa aims for the fireplace and not the woodstove.

 The Gem State houses this Timberpeg with a real gem of a fireplace.
 Naturally, it also houses a substantial chimney suitable for Saint Nick and his bags of gifts.
-The fireplace here is also quite a bit bigger than in the previous home, making the old man’s job a bit easier.
+The fireplace here is also quite a bit bigger than the previous home, making the old man’s job a bit easier.

 Sun Valley, ID (3890) great room featuring fireplace